-How to Find Your God and Goddess
+How to Find Your God and Goddess in Paganism and Witchcraft

 If you want to know how to find your god and goddess, the first thing you should ask yourself is what am I drawn to?
 As a child were you interested in Ancient Greece, Egypt, Rome, or India?
-China?
-Perhaps you had an affinity for the ancient Celtic tribes.
+Perhaps you had an affinity for the ancient Celtic culture.
 Often we are drawn to an ancient culture because we’ve lived past lives there or our ancestors were from there.
 Whatever the reason, it’s wise to do further research and potentially find your god and goddess this way.

 2. Who Were Your Ancestors?

 The next thing to ask yourself is where are your ancestors from?
 If you know for sure they were from Nigeria, then look up the different deities (gods) originating in Nigeria.
 Diving into your ancestors’ beliefs and gods is enlightening and will help you find your god and goddess.
 This is just one example.
 If you know your ancestors were Irish or English, research the ancient Celtic and Anglo-Saxon gods from those countries.
+I promise you’ll be able to find a pantheon connected to your ancestors.
+And those gods will be extremely grateful when you reach out to them.

 But I don’t know who my ancestors were…